Plasan SandCat: Generations

-There have been four generations of SandCat.
+First generation

 The first-generation were mainly prototypes, although a small quantity were supplied to Israeli security forces.
 Sweden received a small quantity during 2008 in an eight-seat station wagon configuration for a Police/SWAT-type role.
 Prototypes and Israeli deliveries were in the original design configuration which featured an open rear stowage area.
 To differentiate between the original configuration, the longer bodied station wagon. configuration was initially known as the SandCat Plus.
 With the exception of the Swedish SandCats which are based on a Ford F450 chassis, all other developmental first generation SandCats were based on a Ford F350 chassis, this shortened from the standard 3.581 m wheelbase to a 2.946 m wheelbase.
 The original Caracal/SandCat prototype had a wheelbase shortened to 2.845 m.
 Prototypes were shortened by Manning Equipment of Louisville, Kentucky, United States.